spyboy-productions/PhantomCrawler/README.md

 - Allows users to input the target website URL, proxy file path, and a static port.
 - Makes HTTP requests to the specified website using each proxy.
 - Parses HTML content to extract and visit links on the webpage.
-- Logs proxy information, HTTP status codes, and errors for analysis.

 **Usage:**
 - **POC Testing:** Simulate website interactions to assess functionality under different proxy setups.